mvolkmann/blog/src/smalltalk.md

 ## Exception Handling

-GRONK: Continue review here.

-Smalltalk methods can throw exceptions.
+Methods can throw exceptions.
 Exceptions that are thrown by code in a block can be caught and handled.
 Unhandled exceptions result in a Debug window being opened that contains a stack trace.

 Smalltalk seems to use the words "exception" and "error" interchangably.

-To throw a generic exception:
+To throw a generic `Exception`:

 ```smalltalk
 Error signal: 'some message'
 ```

-Smalltalk provides my subclasses of the `Exception` class.
+Smalltalk provides many subclasses of the `Exception` class.
 Examples include `ArithmeticError`, `AssertionFailure`, `Error`, `Halt`, `MessageNotUnderstood`, `NotYetImplemented`, and `ZeroDivide`.

-To define a custom exception, create a class that inherits from the `Exception` class or one of its subclasses such as `Error.
+To define a custom exception, create a class that is a subclass of the `Exception` class or one of its subclasses such as `Error`.
-This can include instance variables and methods that are specific to that exception.
+The custom class can include instance variables and methods that are specific to that exception.
 For example: